Personality rights: United States

-In the United States, the right of publicity is a state law–based right, as opposed to federal, and recognition of the right can vary from state to state.
+In the United States, the right of publicity is based on state-level law, as opposed to federal, and recognition of the right can vary from state to state.
 The rationale underlying the right of publicity in the United States is rooted in both privacy and economic exploitation.
 The rights are based in tort law, and parallel Prosser's "Four Torts" which might be summarized as: 1) Intrusion upon physical solitude; 2) public disclosure of private facts; 3) depiction in a false light; and 4) appropriation of name and likeness.
 If looking at it through the prism of Prosser's four torts, violation of a right of publicity most closely aligns with appropriation.
 The right of publicity often is manifest in advertising or merchandise.
 In states without a specific right of publicity statute, the right of publicity is usually recognized via common law.
 The right of publicity has evolved rapidly, with a history of reported cases in the United States and worldwide.

 The right of publicity is defined as the right of all individuals to control commercial use of their names, images, likenesses, or other identifying aspects of identity.
 In certain contexts, the right of publicity is limited (under U.S. law) by the First Amendment.
 The right of publicity can be referred to as publicity rights or even personality rights.
 The term "right of publicity" was coined by Judge Jerome Frank in 1953.

 The extent of recognition of this right in the U.S. is largely driven by statute or case law.
 Because the right of publicity is primarily governed by state (as opposed to federal) law, the degree of recognition of the right of publicity can vary from one state to the next.
 The right of publicity is not simply an analog to trademark law, though it could be noted that the right of publicity has some commonality with the protection of trademarks as long as one understands that the right of publicity is a distinct legal doctrine, with its own policies, objectives and standards, including notable differences from trademark law.
 For example, falsity or likelihood of confusion generally do not have to be established to present a colorable right of publicity claim.